 Experience world-class string quartet music in the evening glow of flickering candles at the all original 1772 Old Walpole Meetinghouse on Sunday September 11, 2022 at 7:00pm (doors open at 6:30pm).

-Tickets are $25 and are available only by pre-purchase, not at the door.
-Tickets for this very special event may be purchased on-line by credit card at https://www.brownpapertickets.com/event/3556974 or by check/cash at Sherman’s Maine Coast Bookstore in Damariscotta, the Walpole Barn in Walpole (Rt.
-129), or the Boothbay Harbor Framer’s Gallery in Boothbay Harbor (Meadow Mall).
-To make other arrangements for tickets, please call 882-7744 or e-mail email@example.com.
+Tickets are $30 and are available only by pre-purchase, not at the door.
+Tickets may be purchased on-line by searching “Eventbrite Old Walpole Meetinghouse” (click here for a link), or at Sherman’s Maine Coast Bookstore in Damariscotta and Boothbay Harbor, and the Walpole Barn in Walpole (by cash or check).
+To make other arrangements for tickets, please call 207-882-7744 or e-mail email@example.com.

-The Meetinghouse is located 3.5 miles south of Damariscotta off Route 129 on Meetinghouse Road in South Bristol.
+The Meetinghouse is located 3.5 miles south of Damariscotta on Meetinghouse Road, off Route 129 in South Bristol.

 Old Walpole Meetinghouse is a non-profit 501c(3) historical and educational organization.